tetracorp/task-force/docs/_posts/2023-10-22-combat-mechanics.md

 members, randomly generated in the range 1-3.
 Body Armour increases this by 1, 2 or 3, to a maximum of 5.
 For enemies, it instead ranges from -1 to 2 based on the difficulty setting (see [Difficulty](#difficulty), below), and Body Armour worn by enemies has no effect.
-In any case, Defense Factor effectively reduces the enemy's Combat Skill when calculating a hit.
+In any case, Defence Factor effectively reduces the enemy's Combat Skill when calculating a hit.

 Alertness